Feed additives are essential in animal nutrition, as they improve the nutrient quality of feed and improve animals’ performance and health.

 Many spend their days inside operations and are exposed regularly, to dust, gases and odors.

-Odor is more than an inconvenience, ammonia, toxins, and dust are health threats and chronic odors have significant health effects on humans and animals.
+Odor is more than an inconvenience: ammonia, toxins, dust and chronic odors have significant health effects on humans and animals.

 As both a feed additive and environmental optimizer this natural plant extract contributes to feed efficiency, performance and health.